scipy-conference/scipy_proceedings/papers/mike_pacer/scipy_first_draft.rst

 Other packages
 ==============

-In addition to networkX, we need to import numpy :cite:`numpy`, scipy :cite:`scipy`, and itertools.
+In addition to networkX, we need to import numpy :cite:`numpy`, scipy :cite:`scipy`, and functions from itertools.

 ..  code-block::python